 Application/Selection Process Timeline

-Application window: April 17–June 1
+Application window: April 2024

-Selection announcement: tentatively August 2
+Selection announcement: August 2024

-First session: September 13
+First session: September 2024

 In order to provide you with the best development program and experience possible, we would like to get some information from you to ensure that, if selected, you are registered for the correct program.
 Complete the LEAD application.

-LEAD calendar
+2023-2024 LEAD calendar

 *Calendar dates are subject to change